The Role of Design Thinking in Business Innovation

 Start with a small, multidisciplinary team.
 You don’t want a bunch of clone-like thinkers; diversity is what gets those creative juices flowing.
 Whether it’s mixing old-timers with fresh grads or bringing in people from different departments, a mixed-up bunch is always better.

-See also The Importance of Data-Driven Decision Making in Business
+See also The Importance of Developing Effective Communication Skills in the Workplace

 Humanize the Problems